 Can I safely flag down a taxi on the street?

 In Peru, it could be a little dangerous.
 Sometimes, street taxis are not licensed, have worn-out seats in the back, or are not properly maintained.
-You can get a taxi company phone or use a taxi app which is available almost all around Peru.
+You can get a taxi company phone number or use a taxi app, which is available in almost all of Peru.

 Viagens Machu Picchu, journeys that inspire, moments that last.